Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 In the last twelve months insiders purchased 5500 shares for US$545k.
 On the other hand they divested 512 shares, for US$50k.
 In total, Genuine Parts insiders bought more than they sold over the last year.
 You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 Genuine Parts is not the only stock insiders are buying.
 So take a peek at this free list of growing companies with insider buying.

 Insiders at Genuine Parts Have Bought Stock Recently

 Over the last quarter, Genuine Parts insiders have spent a meaningful amount on shares.
-John Holder spent US$50k on stock, and there wasn’t any selling.
+We can see that Scott Sonnemaker paid US$495k for shares in the company.
+No-one sold.
 This could be interpreted as suggesting a positive outlook.

 For a common shareholder, it is worth checking how many shares are held by company insiders.
 A high insider ownership often makes company leadership more mindful of shareholder interests.
 Genuine Parts insiders own about US$90m worth of shares.
 That equates to 0.6% of the company.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.